bitfocus/website/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+Warning: Do **NOT** edit the files inside of user-guide directly.
+These are directly synced from the main branch of companion, and should be edited there instead.

 ## Build

 ```bash